unovue/inspira-ui/content/2.components/animated-tooltip.md

 You can copy and paste the following code to create this component:

-::CodeViewerTab{filename="AnimatedTooltip.vue" language="vue" componentName="AnimatedTooltip" type="ui" id="animated-tooltip"}
+::CodeViewer{filename="AnimatedTooltip.vue" language="vue" componentName="AnimatedTooltip" type="ui" id="animated-tooltip"}
 ::

 ## Credits